kenkangg/deep-learning-implementations/neural-style-transfer/README.md

 ### Pretrained Model

-* [Pre-trained VGG19 network][net] - Place this is a Google Cloud Platform Storage bucket in order to quickly load this onto the iPython notebook.
+* [Pre-trained VGG19 network](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat) - Place this is a Google Cloud Platform Storage bucket in order to quickly load this onto the iPython notebook.

 ### Dependencies